Smart is Innovate UK’s ‘open grant funding’ programme.

 - do not evidence the potential for their idea or concept to lead to significant return on investment (ROI), positive economic impact, growth and scale-up of the business

-- are dependent on export performance – for example giving a subsidy to a baker on the condition that they export a certain quantity of bread to another country.
+- are dependent on export performance, for example giving a subsidy to a baker on the condition that it exports a certain quantity of bread to another country

 Innovate UK will not fund commercialisation activities.